World Water Day: 2023 – Accelerating Change

 The theme for 2023 was "accelerating change".
 Dysfunction throughout the water cycle undermines progress on all major global issues, from health to hunger, gender equality to jobs, education to industry, and disasters to peace.

 2024 – Water for Prosperity and Peace

 The theme for 2024 was "Water for Peace".
 The key messages read, "Water can create peace or spark conflict.
 When water is scarce or polluted, or when people have unequal, or no access, tensions can rise between communities and countries.", "Prosperity and peace rely on water.
 As nations manage climate change, mass migration and political unrest, they must put water cooperation at the heart of their plans.", and "Water can lead us out of crisis.
 We can foster harmony between communities and countries by uniting around the fair and sustainable use of water – from United Nations conventions at the international level, to actions at the local level."

 2025 - Glacier preservation

 The theme for 2025 was "Glacier Preservation".
 Glaciers are critical to life - their meltwater is essential for drinking water, agriculture, industry, clean energy production and healthy ecosystems.

+2026 - Water and Gender

+The theme for 2026 was "Water and Gender".
+Giving women and girls an equal voice in decisions concerning water makes services more inclusive, sustainable and effective.
+However, women and girls are still too often left out of decision-making, leadership, funding and representation.
+The United Nations World Water Day 2026 called for a rights-based approach to addressing the water crisis, where the voices, leadership and agency of women and girls are fully recognized.